Decoding 1 11 16 in mm: A Deep Dive into Measurement and Conversion

 -

 Use the conversion factor: The fundamental conversion factor between inches and millimeters is: 1 inch = 25.4 millimeters.
-This means that one inch is exactly equal to 25.4 millimeters.
+So in practice, one inch is exactly equal to 25.4 millimeters.

 -